Describe One Word About Yourself

 Resilience isn't an innate trait; it's a skill that can be developed and strengthened.
 Here are some practical strategies:

 • Mindfulness and self-awareness: Practicing mindfulness helps you become more aware of your thoughts, emotions, and bodily sensations.
-This self-awareness allows you to better manage stress and navigate challenging situations.
+This self-awareness allows you to better manage stress and handle challenging situations.

 • Developing coping mechanisms: Learn healthy coping mechanisms for dealing with stress, such as exercise, meditation, or spending time in nature.